oracle-livelabs/pts/ai-vector-search-fundamentals/database_connection/sandbox_connection.md

 ![Intro screen](images/introduction_page.png " ")

 If you click on the "View Login Info" button in the upper left corner of the Introduction page a pop up page will appear on the right.
-You can click on the SQL Worksheet link and sign in with the username "nationalparks" and the password "Welcome_12345".
+You can click on the SQL Worksheet link and sign in with the username "NATIONALPARKS" and the password "Welcome_12345".

 See the image below for an example: